my-name-is-nheo/MOD/_PRESS-RELEASE.md

 ## Customer Quote

 > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-> "MoD is an amazing way to share traditional meals to your friends and family.
+> "MoD is an amazing way to share traditional meals with your friends and family.

 ## Closing and Call to Action